-Nielsen Brothers Market now offers thousands of natural, organic, local and international grocery and beverage products. - Great tasting prepared foods for breakfast, lunch and dinner - Grab & Go sandwiches, salads and fruit - Freshly baked, handmade breads and pastries - The very finest grass fed meats and pastured poultry - We've expanded our selection of award winning fine wines, spirits and beer If you haven't shopped with us lately, you're in for a pleasant surprise.
+Nielsen Brothers Market now offers thousands of natural, organic, local and international grocery and beverage products. - Great tasting prepared foods for breakfast, lunch and dinner Grab & Go sandwiches, salads and fruit Freshly baked, handmade breads and pastries The very finest grass fed meats and pastured poultry We've expanded our selection of award winning fine wines, spirits and beer If you haven't shopped with us lately, you're in for a pleasant surprise.
 Come visit us at the corner of 7th & San Carlos, in the heart of Carmel.
-Susan & Michael
+Susan & Michael A Season On The Wind

-As work continues on slides, TOURISTS CAN JOIN CONVOYS By CHRIS COUNTS ${ m W}$ HILE CONSTRUCTION is ongoing at four landslides blocking vehicle traffic along Highway 1, Big Sur Valley is open to visitors from the north - but they must join morning or evening convoys to get past construction at Rocky By Memorial Day, Caltrans expects to open the highway to 24-hour access once a signal is installed to control access to the onelane road at Rocky Creek.
+AS WORK CONTINUES ON SLIDES, TOURISTS CAN JOIN CONVOYS May 3, 2024 By CHRIS COUNTS The Carmel Pine Cone WHILE CONSTRUCTION is ongoing at four landslides blocking vehicle traffic along Highway 1, Big Sur Valley is open to visitors from the north - but they must join morning or evening convoys to get past construction at Rocky Creek.
+By Memorial Day, Caltrans expects to open the highway to 24-hour access once a signal is installed to control access to the onelane road at Rocky Creek.
 Until then, convoys will run from 7 a.m. to 8 a.m. and 5 p.m. to 6 p.m. each day.
 The road has to be kept clear during the day while construction continues.
 Once in Big Sur, tourists can't drive south to Cambria, Cayucas and beyond, although a few try each day.
 "The public will have access in both directions during the morning convoys," a Caltrans report indicates.
 "In the afternoon, the public will be able to use the northbound convoy to leave the area; however, only local residents, essential workers and drivers with existing travel reservations will be allowed to join the afternoon southbound convoy.'
 Because convoys move slowly and time is critical, visitors are asked to arrive as early as possible.
 "A timely conclusion of the one-hour windows is necessary to maintain the road repair schedule," the agency added.
 "Caltrans will assess convoy demand during the week to see if the duration or schedule needs to be adjusted."
 Kirk Gafill, Nepenthe general manager and Big Sur Chamber of Commerce president, said businesses are happy to see visitors again.
 He anticipates that most inns